drftpd-ng/drftpd/README.md

 ### For dev (unstable)
 Checkout the project from https://github.com/drftpd-ng/drftpd.git
-- Open pom.xml with intellij
+- Open pom.xml from .dev folder with IntelliJ IDEA Community
 - Compile and mvn package
 - Create starter for master and slave